Questions and Answers

 - Do you have facilities for babies?

-Yes, we have baby changing facilities at the visitor centre and we can also warm up milk and food for babies.
-There are high chairs available in the café.
+Yes, we have baby changing facilities at the visitor centre.
+We also provide microwaves to warm up milk/food for babies.

 - Do you recycle your packaging?